What Animals Can See Human Bioluminescence

 Yes, there are certain animal species that are more sensitive to human bioluminescence.
 One such species is the mantis shrimp.
 Mantis shrimp have incredibly complex eyes that contain up to 16 different types of photoreceptor cells, allowing them to see a wide range of colors and light intensities.
 This makes them highly sensitive to bioluminescent signals, including those emitted by humans.
 Additionally, some deep-sea fish species, such as lanternfish and dragonfish, have evolved to be extremely sensitive to even the faintest bioluminescent signals, as they rely on this ability to navigate and communicate in the dark depths of the ocean.

 Another animal species that is known to be more sensitive to human bioluminescence is the firefly.
-Fireflies are famous for their own bioluminescent displays, and they have the ability to perceive and respond to the bioluminescence emitted by humans.
+Fireflies are famous for their own bioluminescent displays, which they use primarily for communication and mating.
+While they are highly sensitive to light cues, there is no direct evidence that they can perceive the ultraweak bioluminescent glow emitted by humans.
 This sensitivity is crucial for their mating rituals, as they use their bioluminescent signals to attract potential mates.
 Therefore, it is not surprising that they are highly attuned to the bioluminescence emitted by other organisms, including humans.

 How do animals detect and respond to human bioluminescence?